yjg30737/pyqt-realtime-log-widget/README.md

 # pyqt-realtime-log-widget
-Display log in real time with PyQt widget
+Display command log in real time with PyQt widget.

+This is using subprocess and psutil to execute/manuever the process, using QThread and a variety of signals defined by me to demonstrate process' log.

 ## Requirements
 * PyQt5
+* psutil

 ## Install
 `python -m pip install git+https://github.com/yjg30737/pyqt-realtime-log-widget.git --upgrade`